Sparse learned kernels for interpretable and efficient medical time series processing: Model Architecture

 Driven by the observation that some learned kernels look quite similar, we hypothesized that we could prune similar kernels while maintaining good performance.
 To measure the similarity between kernels, we use Euclidean distance.

-Our kernel pruning method consists of the following steps: \begin{enumerate} \item For each convolutional layer, compute the Euclidean distance between all pairs of kernels. \item Sort the kernel pairs by their cosine similarity (in order of descending similarity), and select the top $pa$ pairs to prune, where $pa$ is a hyperparameter. \item For each selected pair to prune, determine which of the two kernels to remove and which to keep based on their effective contribution to the signal (described below). \end{enumerate}
+At a high level, our kernel pruning method consists of the following steps: \begin{enumerate} \item For each convolutional layer, compute the Euclidean distance between all pairs of kernels. \item Sort the kernel pairs by their Euclidean distance (in order of increasing distance), and select the top $pa$ pairs to prune, where $pa$ is a hyperparameter. \item For each selected pair to prune, determine which of the two kernels to remove and which to keep based on their effective contribution to the signal. \end{enumerate}

-To determine which kernel to prune, we compute the ``effective contribution'' of the kernel as:

-where $w_j$ and $w_k$ are the weights of the two kernels in a pair and $\mu_j$ and $\mu_k$ are the mean absolute values of the kernels $w_j$ and $w_k$, respectively.
-We keep the kernel with the higher effective weight and prune the other kernel.

-When pruning a kernel, we need to update the weight and biases of the remaining kernel to correct for the removed kernel's contribution.
-Without loss of generality, assume that $\text{eff}_j > \text{eff}_k$.
-We update the weight and bias of the remaining kernel $i$ as follows:

-where $b_j$ and $b_k$ are the biases for weight $w_j$ and $w_k$ respectively.
-In essence, the bias of the two kernels are simply combined into one term to compensate for pruning one kernel, and the weight of the remaining kernel is increased proportionally to account for the loss in signal from the pruned kernel.
-This technique allows for the removal of 22\% of the parameters of our largest model, with less than a 2\% absolute impact on performance on all datasets.
-Moreover, this technique is adaptable, allowing for the removal of more parameters at a greater performance cost, or a smaller number of parameters at a lesser performance cost.
-Notably, the choice of Euclidean distance is arbitrary, and any distance metric can be chosen for the pruning step.
-Indeed, one can use a variety of distance metrics with similar results (see Appendix Table \ref{tab:appdx_pruning_metrics}).